 Traynor credits organizations like the AFSP for providing much-needed support for her and her family as they struggled to cope with the losses of Joe and Jim.

 “You don’t just ‘get on with your life’ after a suicide.
 It’s there 24/7.
 But with the help of organizations like AFSP, I learned to accept that what they did was their choice.
 I cannot change that, but I can help raise funds for research and education and to promote suicide awareness,” says Traynor.
-“This year I was invited to AFSP’s annual conference in Denver with representatives from all over the US.
-We were all survivors with one common goal, to erase the stigma of suicide and mental illness by talking about it.
-I am so proud to be a part of the AFSP and McLean communities and I encourage everyone to join us in Boston on October 25 and walk Out of the Darkness for suicide prevention.
-Visit this link to join the McLean Hospital walk team.”
+“This year I was invited to AFSP’s annual conference in Denver with representatives from all over the U.S. We were all survivors with one common goal, to erase the stigma of suicide and mental illness by talking about it.
+I am so proud to be a part of the AFSP and McLean communities and I encourage everyone to join us in Boston on October 25 and walk Out of the Darkness for suicide prevention.”